MikelMNJ/starter-app/README.md

 * Loop through all reducers asking for their initial state object.
 * Loop through all reducers and combine them, as functions, letting each manage their own "slice" of state.
 * Add any middelware/afterware to appropriate arrays.
-* Call modified `useReducerWithMiddleware()` to get the complete state object, execute wares as well as get the dispatch function.
+* Call modified `useReducerWithWares()` to get the complete state object, execute wares as well as get the dispatch function.
 * Memoize the array to prevent every subscribed component from updating if it's "slice" hasn't been updated.
 * Pass the final `{ state, dispatch }` object to the `<AppContext.Provider />`.
 * Wrap `<App />` in *index.js* with `<AppProvider />`